-In a large oven, safe casserole dish spray the nonstick cooking spray.
+In a large oven, a safe casserole dish sprays the nonstick cooking spray.

-Layer ingredients as follows 1/3 of corn kernels, 1/2 of cooked rice, 1/2 of ground turkey, 1/2 diced sautéed onions.
+Layer ingredients are 1/3 of corn kernels, 1/2 of cooked rice, 1/2 of ground turkey, 1/2 of diced sautéed onions.
 1/3 of white cheddar cheese,1/3 can of diced organic tomatoes with chiles, 1/2 diced yellow pepper, 1/2 diced red pepper, 1/3 of white cheddar, repeat all ingredient layers (You will have one extra layer of some items, place on top of the casserole)

 Top with remaining White Vermont Cheddar and crumbled bacon.